 Ingredients In This Recipe

-- Note: The strawberries in this compote recipe can be replaced with other fruits and berries.
+Note: Feel free to swap the strawberries in this recipe with other fruits and berries.

-Juice – I used orange juice, but lemon juice or water could also be used.
+Juice - We opted for fresh squeezed orange juice, but you can also use lemon juice or water as alternatives.

 Step By Step Instructions

-Step 2 - Place the strawberries into a small pot with orange juice and sugar.
+Step 2 - Put the strawberries into a small pot along with orange juice and sugar.

-Step 3 - Cook over almost low heat for about 10 minutes, stirring almost constantly as it cooks.
-Remove from the heat.
-Let it cool before serving.
+Step 3 - Cook the mixture over low to medium heat for around 10 minutes (or until you get the consistency you desire), stirring often.
+Once done, remove it from the heat and let it cool down before serving.

 Recipe Tips

-Make a slightly thick and runny sauce: The sauce in compote can be made slightly thick and runny, by cooking the fruit in a pot with a lid.
-Cook on an almost low heat for 5 minutes with the lid on and occasionally stir.
-After 5 minutes remove the lid and continue to cook and stir on low heat for another 5 minutes.
-This consistency is great as a topping for things like ice cream and Greek yogurt.
+- Slightly thick and runny - For a sauce that is thick yet still runny, cook the fruit in a pot with a lid.
+Simmer on low heat with the lid on for 5 minutes, then remove the lid and continue cooking and stirring for another 5 minutes.
+This consistency is ideal for drizzling over ice cream or Greek yogurt.

 Storage